-Your FSA becomes effective on the date you enroll.
+Your flexible spending account or FSA becomes effective on the date you enroll.
 Unlike other plans, an FSA does not start on your hire date.
 Contributions to your account begin as soon as administratively possible after you enroll.

 To participate, you must enroll shortly after your hire date, or elect to participate during annual Open Enrollment.
 If you have a life event change (for example, birth or adoption of a child), then you may be able to enroll without waiting for annual Open Enrollment, if you enroll within 31 days of the change.

-You and your employer, although employers rarely contribute to employees’ FSAs.
+You and your employer can put money in your FSA, although employers rarely contribute to their employees’ flexible spending accounts.

 The IRS considers expenses to be “incurred” at the time you receive medical care or dependent care–not when you are formally billed or actually pay for services.
 Only eligible expenses you incur within the plan year, including any employer-allowed grace period, are eligible for reimbursement.

-Reimbursements can be requested as often as qualified expense are incurred.
+Reimbursements from your flexible spending account (FSA) can be requested as often as you incur a qualified expense.
 Expenses must be incurred during the plan year and the reimbursement must be requested before the end of the run-out period (or grace period if applicable).

-On October 31, 2013, the U.S. Department of Treasury changed the policy on remaining funds in FSA’s.
-You are now able to roll over remaining funds into your next plan year up to $500.00, if your employer allows.
+On October 31, 2013, the U.S. Department of Treasury changed the policy on remaining funds in flexible spending accounts.
+You are now able to roll over remaining flexible spending account (FSA) funds into your next plan year up to $500.00 if your employer allows.
 This rollover means participation in an FSA is much less risky.
 This gives you more flexibility to spend your FSA money when you need it.
 You can use it for necessary out-of-pocket healthcare expenses, rather than feeling pressured to shop last minute and potentially spend unnecessarily at the end of the year.